passcod/nompose/SPEC.md

 > **Non-normative commentary**
 >
-> Termpose was designed by inspiration from s-expressions, but is not strictly
+> Termpose was designed by inspiration from s-expressions, but is not compatible
-> compatible: s-expressions are strictly _pairs_, with _lists_ simply sugar, as
+> with them: s-expressions are strictly _pairs_, with _lists_ simply sugar, as
 > in `(a b c d)` being the equivalent to `(a (b (c d)))`.
 >
 > S-expressions are always binary trees.
 In contrast, Termpose represents